ome/training-docker/_episodes/065-officialomero.md

 {: .output}
 You should now have a functional OMERO.server.

+Ports `4063` and `4064` are forwarded, so you can login as the OMERO `root` user from an OMERO.client on your machine.

+> ## Database initialisation and upgrades
+>
-Since this is a new PostgreSQL server an OMERO database didn't exist, so it was initialised automatically.
-If an old version of the database (e.g. corresponding to OMERO 5.3) was present it would've been automatically upgraded.
+> Since this is a new PostgreSQL server an OMERO database didn't exist, so it was initialised automatically.
+If an old version of the database (e.g. OMERO 5.3) was present it would be automatically upgraded.

-Ports 4063 and 4064 are forwarded, so you should be able to login as `root` from an OMERO.client on your machine.
+{: .callout}

 > ## Connect to the server using an OMERO Docker image
 >